 Is it really free?

 Yes, it’s all free for you to use and share.
 If you’re a parent taking the time to help your kids get ahead in math, I hope the content here is a help and, beyond the worksheets, let me give you a hearty high-five.
 If you’re a teacher looking for materials to benefit a whole room full of kids, even better!
+If you have more specific questions or need to reassure someone in your organization with a more legal statement, visit the Usage License page.

 How can you help?